MEDIATION FOR ELDER ABUSE IN CA

 - Plaintiff was a 75-year old resident sexually assaulted in a long-term care facility.
 In addition to claims of elder abuse, plaintiff claimed that the defendant’s facility failed to conduct background investigations of employees.

 Mediation is a confidential, alternate dispute resolution method where a neutral third party guides both sides to an outcome they can both accept.
 Time, energy and expense can be saved when elder abuse cases are resolved fairly with the consent of the parties as opposed to leaving the outcome up to a judge or jury after a full trial.

 Steve Mehta is one of the foremost mediators in California, and is one of only a few mediators who has experience litigating elder abuse cases from beginning to end.
-He has lectured nationally on this topic and is routinely considered one of the top mediators in California for elder abuse litigation matters.
-He is familiar with not only the issues involved in these cases but the family and emotional dynamics that come with them.
+He has lectured nationally on this topic and is routinely considered one of the top mediators for mediation for elder abuse in Los Angeles, CA. He is familiar with not only the issues involved in these cases but the family and emotional dynamics that come with them.